 Applicants may also submit maps depicting the proposed project boundary relative to Important Farmland data, nearest Sphere of Influence, priority planning areas, and other protected lands in the vicinity.
 If the applicant can document additional conserved lands or resource values that support the proposal, they are encouraged to provide supplemental maps to that effect.

 Applicants are encouraged to provide GIS shapefiles of any data included in their maps.

-Map of Building Envelope and Excluded Area
+Building Envelope(s) and any Excluded Area(s) Map